fosterushka/EzWBS/README.md

   return
 fi
 ```
-To get access from windows explorer (file manager) paste this paste in explorer <br>
+To get access from windows explorer (file manager) paste this in explorer <br>
 ```
 where $ver - your version
 \\wsl$\Ubuntu-$ver